kristoferk/query-to-obj/README.md

 import queryToObj from 'query-to-obj';
 const obj = queryToObj("Id=3&Name=Example&EmptyKey=Example", {
     skipEmptyValues: false,    //If empty string values should be included in object, Default: false
-    case: 'camelCase',         //Convert keys to camelCase, also support for 'PascalCase' and 'snake_case'.
+    keyCase: 'camelCase',      //Convert keys to camelCase, also support for 'PascalCase', 'snake_case' and 'None'.
+Default: 'None'
+    valueCase: 'lowercase',    //Convert values to lowercase, also support for 'UPPERCASE' and 'None'.
 Default: 'None'
     skipCast: true,            //If values should be casted to other types then strings, Default: false
     decode: true               //If values should be url decoded, Default: false
 });